 RELATED ARTICLE: Emergency Fund Examples & Amounts

-B. Banks or Credit Unions that will Cash Your Check
+B. Banks or Credit Unions that Will Cash A Check

-Look on your check for the name of the issuing bank.
+Look at your check for the name of the issuing bank.
 This is going to be the easiest place to cash that check.